Are you eligible for equity release?

 Equity release is a long-term financial commitment so it’s important to get the right advice.

-Advice is required before proceeding with equity release and a specialist advisor, such as those at Age Partnership Plus, can talk you through the different options to help you find out if it could be right for your individual needs, or if another option could be better.
+Advice is required before proceeding with equity release and there may be other options which better suit your circumstances.
+A specialist adviser, such as those at Age Partnership Plus, can talk you through the different options to help you find out if it could be right for you.

 Find out more and request your free guide written by Paul Lewis >>

-Equity release may involve a home reversion plan or a lifetime mortgage, which is secured against your property and reduce the value of your estate and impact funding long-term care.
+Equity release may involve a lifetime mortgage, secured against your property, or a home reversion plan.
+It will reduce the value of your estate and impact funding long-term care.

 Any money you release, plus accrued interest, is repaid when you die or move into long-term care.